 So to celebrate this spectacular month of September dedicated to breakfast, I am sharing breakfast recipes with you all week!
 Plus, to start the week off I have teamed up with some other spectacular bloggers to give you a collection of 29 breakfast recipes to get your tummy filled as you start your day.
 We have been #celebratingfood2015 and had to include this fabulous breakfast month in our line up.
 Be sure to check them all out below.

-Along with this great collection, I am also sharing a tasty new waffle recipe that you simply all MUST have.
+Along with this great collection, this tasty new weekday waffle recipe I am also sharing is one that you simply all MUST have.
 We do love waffles at our house and have tried our fair share of varieties here.
 This waffle is my new go-to from scratch waffle recipe.
 I am calling it weekday waffles because it is easy enough to make on a weekday morning before work and school.

 To speed up the process you could spend sometime on day mixing up batch of the dry ingredients, to make things even easier if you’d like.
 Just keep bags of the dry mix ready to go in the pantry.